chrishengler/twaddle/docs/dictionaries.md

 and `plural`, so each definition consists of the singular form of the word (e.g. `paperweight`), then a slash, then the plural form (`paperweights`).

+Any definitions which occur before the header are ignored.

 Words within a dictionary can be categorised by adding classes.
 A class is added with the `#class add <name>` directive, and removed with the `#class remove <name>` directive.
 Any definitions between the two are